jimratliff/GenoMac-user/docs/Assumed_structure_of_Dropbox_directory.md

 [^WHERE_WITCH_LICENSE_FILES_ARE_FOUND]: You can find your Many Tricks license files at: «~/Library/Application Support/Many Tricks/Licenses».
 See also “[FAQ: How do I copy my licenses to another computer?](https://manytricks.com/osticket/kb/faq.php?id=2)”

-[^FINDER_SIDEBAR_FAVORITES]: This JSON file contains (name, path) pairs of items to install in the user’s Finder’s sidebar Favorites.
+[^FINDER_SIDEBAR_FAVORITES]: This JSON file is optional.
+When it exists, it contains (name, path) pairs of items to install in the user’s Finder’s sidebar Favorites.
+When at least one pair exists, all existing Favorites are removed and replaced with the items specified in this file.

 [^INTERNET_ACCOUNTS_FILE_IS_OPTIONAL]: The Markdown file `Internet_Accounts_how_to_configure_accounts.md` is optional.
 If present (with precisely this name and location), the function `interactive_configure_internet_accounts` will display this file to the user.
 If absent, this function will instead display a generic Markdown file not specific to any user: `GenoMac-user/resources/docs_to_display_to_user/Internet_Accounts_how_to_configure_accounts.md`